lino-framework/lino/docs/igen/userman.rst

 The login link is situated in the upper right corner.

 The menu changes depending on who you are.
-There are currently four levels of users: anonymous, normal user, staff user and root.
+There are currently four levels of users: anonymous, normal, staff and root.

   - Anonymous users can see our products.
   - Normal users can create, change and delete their own orders.